Canadian Macromolecular Crystallography Facility

 Exposure.
 The MxDC software offers powerful options for optimizing the experiment.
 Beneath the diffraction image pane is an Information Button.
 The information window can be kept open during data collection and displays information about each image.

 CMCF-BM Guidelines (MARCCD detector): Generally expect an average intensity between 25 and 200 (lower for well-diffracting crystals).
 The maximum intensity should generally be between 20,000 to 50,000 with few or no overloads (red pixels on MxDC).
-On beamline CMCF-BM, typical exposure per frame is between 2 and up to 15 seconds (0.2 - 1 degree oscillations), and the 200 or 100 micron beam size is recommended in most cases.
-Smaller beam sizes can be used but will have lower flux on the sample.
+On beamline CMCF-BM, typical exposure per frame is between 2 and up to 15 seconds (0.2 - 1 degree oscillations), and the 200 or 150 micron beam size is recommended in most cases.
+Smaller beam sizes can be used but note that there will be lower flux on the sample.
+If using the high-flux mode at 8.157 keV, exposure times will be less.
+Appropriate exposure times may be judged by the maximum intensity as described above.

 - Z Dauter (2010) Carrying out an optimal experiment.
 Acta Crystallogr.
 D66, 389-392.